 Each student is encouraged to develop and achieve individual goals.
-The District will provide every student with equal educational opportunities regardless of race, color, creed, sex, national origin, religion, age, economic status, marital status, disability, or any other basis protected by applicable law.
+The District will provide every student with equal educational opportunities regardless of race, color, creed, sex, national origin, religion, age, economic status, marital status, or disability.
 No student will be excluded on such basis from participating in or having access to any course offerings, student athletics, counseling services, employment assistance, extra curricular activities or other school resources.
 You are entitled to full compliance with these nondiscrimination requirements under Title IX of the Education Amendments of 1972 and Section 504 of the Rehabilitation Act of 1973.
 Notify the Middle School Principal of any alleged violation of these rights.